- Look at the sites of the authors you love and find out who designed their sites.

 - Google "web design for authors" and you'll get about 10 hits on the first page.

-- Check out the listings in the SCBWI catalogues.
+- Check out the listings in the SCBWI catalogues or other organizations you're a member of.

 - Ask me in a year, and I'll be able to give you a personal quote (I've already got my site designed in my head and a company name picked out).